You are here

 As a leader in the archives community, the New York State Archives is in a unique position to prepare new professionals for a career working with historical records and the professionals who both care for and use them.
 We provide an opportunity for a rising professional to familiarize themselves with a range of archival procedures and develop an understanding of the operations of a larger government archives.
-Through work with the Archival Services office, students develop a broad understanding of the process of transferring archival records and then making them available for research use.
-Through work with the Government Records office, students develop a broad understanding of the records managements challenges which face state government agencies.

 All students learn that working in an archives requires much more than the ability to work with "old papers," and they will gain experience in time- and project-management, working with researchers and external constituents, as well as working with colleagues throughout the Office of Cultural Education and elsewhere.